Tour bus company charged with health and safety violations in fatal Jasper icefields rollover | CBC News

 The RCMP handed its report into the fatal rollover to the Alberta Crown prosecutor's office last month.
 Prosecutors will determine if the evidence warrants any criminal charges.

-The RCMP report has not been released publicly.
+The RCMP report has not been made public.
 It was initially promised last spring, then pushed to the fall.

 At least two civil cases are seeking compensation for survivors and the families of the victims have been launched in the crash.